Parumala Valiya Panayannarkavu Devi Temple

-Parumala Valiya Panayannarkavu Devi Temple (പരുമല വലിയ പനയന്നാർകാവ് ദേവി ക്ഷേത്രം) is an ancient Hindu temple dedicated to Sri Badrakali and Lord Shiva is situated on the banks of the Pampa river at Parumala of Pathanamthitta District in Kerala state in India.
+Parumala Valiya Panayannarkavu Devi Temple (പരുമല വലിയ പനയന്നാർകാവ് ദേവി ക്ഷേത്രം) is an ancient Hindu temple dedicated to Sri Badrakali and Lord Shiva, situated on the banks of the Pampa river at Parumala of Pathanamthitta District in Kerala state in India.

 The Panaynararkavu Temple is one of the three most important Bhadrakali temples in Kerala.
 Thirumandhamkunnu Temple in Malabar, Kodungallur Temple in Cochin and Panayannarkavu Temple in Travancore is almost equally important.
 References to this temple are found in Aithihyamala of Kottarathil Sankunni and Unnuneeli Sandesam, the classics of Malayalam Literature.
 According to folklore, sage Parashurama has installed the idol of Lord Shiva and devi idol installed by sage Durvasa and Narada in the Treta Yuga.
 The temple is a part of the 108 famous Shiva temples in Kerala.

 Temple, Architecture

 The temple is situated in Parumala village island of the Pamba River in Pathanamthitta district.
 The temple comprises a plot of land about four acres, surrounded by tall Palmira trees and pristine green forest.
 River Pamba is flowing on the west side of the temple.
 The temples of Lord Shiva are of great significance when inspecting temple architecture.
 The over-all temple complex faces north.